Industry Trends

 2. Measurement and Attribution

 Third-party cookies also give advertisers the ability to enhance measurement for attribution capabilities, which allows for campaign optimization.
 For example, third-party cookies help track users across different platforms to create a holistic view of what goes into a conversion.
-As third-party cookies are phased out, these multi-touch attribution models will become less reliable.
+As third-party cookies are phased out, these multi-touch attribution models will become less reliable until another identity solution is realized.